Disclose and report sexual violence, misconduct and harassment

 About this procedure

 All our students are entitled to feel safe and supported on campus.
-We recognise that incidents of sexual violence and misconduct take place and can be experienced by anyone, regardless of their identity.
+We recognise that incidents of sexual violence and misconduct take place and can be experienced by anyone, regardless of their identity or circumstances.

 The University is committed to promoting a culture in which incidents of sexual violence or misconduct will not be tolerated.
 All members of our community are expected to take an active role in ensuring that interpersonal relationships and interactions are underpinned by mutual respect, open communication and clear consent.